riaz37/mappletask/README.md

 # MappleTask

-MappleTask is a full-stack task management application built with a modern tech stack.
+MappleTask is a full-stack product management application built with a modern tech stack.
 It features a Next.js frontend, NestJS backend, and uses Prisma with PostgreSQL for data storage.

 ## Tech Stack